sheikhsadi899/Manual-Testing-Project-1/README.md

 The application allows users to browse products, apply filters, search items, and complete purchases through a multi-step checkout process.

 ## Objective
+The main objective of this project was to:
 - Identify functional defects in the application

 - Validate core features and workflows